 The result is that no applicant will be barred from consideration solely based on numbers.
 As such, do not be discouraged from applying if your LSAT or GPA isn’t quite up to par.
 Craft a good application and make the case why you belong in the NYU Law Class of 2018.
 NYU is also known to attract many students who go on to practice in public interest positions.
 If your experience demonstrates a dedication to public service, make sure that is apparent on your application.

 Applicants should not feel prejudiced by having been out of undergrad for a while.
-Although most admits are recent grads, NYU points out that this is because the vast majority of applicants come straight out of undergrad, not because there is any particular preference for them.
+Although most admitted students are recent grads, NYU points out that this is because the vast majority of applicants come straight out of undergrad, not because there is any particular preference for them.

 If NYU is your dream school, you’ll want to keep your GPA high and max out your potential on the LSAT.
 We’re here to help, so feel free to ask us anything about LSAT prep or admissions in the comments & click here to check out my post on what I did to get a 99.8th percentile score on the LSAT.
 Best of luck!